 Aligning Core Businesses with Objectives

-After the value of the businesses is measured relative to the mission statement, what should happen is the subdivision into main products and services, then the service would be entered into the Program Evaluation Matrix.
+After the value of the businesses is measured relative to the mission statement, the next step is dividing the business into core products and services.
+These are then entered into the Program Evaluation Matrix.

 What is the Program Evaluation Matrix?